scorpsj77/ResourceAwareLean/README.md

 ## Related work

-### AlgoLean
+### Algolean

-[AlgoLean](https://github.com/Shreyas4991/Algolean) is a standalone Lean package for algorithm complexity built on the same CSLib foundations, and is a complementary design point.
+[Algolean](https://github.com/Shreyas4991/Algolean) is a standalone Lean package for algorithm complexity built on the same CSLib foundations, and is a complementary design point.
 Both projects write algorithms as programs over an operation signature with explicit primitive costs and derive complexity structurally.
-This project's emphasis is on separating semantics from cost models with a proved independence theorem and on ordered measured traces with erasure and reweighting; AlgoLean covers ground this project does not, including comparison-sort lower bounds, circuits, and Turing-machine models.
+This project's emphasis is on separating semantics from cost models with a proved independence theorem and on ordered measured traces with erasure and reweighting; Algolean covers ground this project does not, including comparison-sort lower bounds, circuits, and Turing-machine models.

 ### References